Hexheld/hexheld-docs/MD/Pilot16.md

 Technically, these are 32-bit reads, but the upper 8 bits of the 32-bit value are not observed.
 The 16-bit word halves of the value are read independently with the low word read first.
 As Hexheld uses a little-[endian](https://en.wikipedia.org/wiki/Endianness) model for multi-byte values, the low word is found at the base address, and the high word follows consecutively.

-CAUTION: The processor gets the address of the high word by increasing *only* the offset portion.
-If the effective offset of the RM operand is `$FFFE` (or `$FFFF` when the word-alignment behavior is considered), the words will not be read consecutively.
+The processor gets the address of the high word by increasing the linear address by 2.
+When the effective offset of the RM operand is `$FFFE` (or `$FFFF` when the word-alignment behavior is considered), the high word is read outside the bank/segment window of the RM operand.

 ### I/O Ports